lupyuen/pinetime-rust-mynewt/rust/app/src/README.md

 # src: Rust Sensor Application Hosted On Mynewt

-This Rust application polls the internal temperature sensor every 10 seconds and transmits to the CoAP server at thethings.io.
+This Rust application polls the internal temperature sensor and GPS sensor periodically and transmits to the CoAP server at thethings.io.

 The application is compiled as a Rust library `libmyapp.rlib`, which is injected into the Mynewt build.